-Neil Finn grew up in the provincial town of Te Awamutu, New Zealand, and joined his brother Tim in art-rock band Split Enz as a teenaged guitarist.
+Neil Finn grew up in the provincial town of Te Awamutu, New Zealand, and joined his brother Tim in the art-rock band Split Enz as a teenage guitarist.
 When they switched gears to new wave pop, Neil provided their most recognisable song, ‘I Got You’.
-When Tim Finn left the Enz, the younger Finn formed a new trio with an Australian rhythm section – drummer Paul Hester and bassist Mark Seymour.
+After Tim Finn left the Enz, the younger Finn formed a less unwieldy band.
+Crowded House was initially a three-piece band with an Australian rhythm section, drummer Paul Hester and bassist Mark Seymour.
 American Mark Hart would later join on guitar and keyboards.

-Named Crowded House, they scored the #2 US hit ‘Don’t Dream It’s Over’, drawn from their self-titled 1986 debut.
+Crowded House scored the #2 US hit ‘Don’t Dream It’s Over’, drawn from their self-titled 1986 debut.
 As their star faded in America, they became popular in the UK with 1991’s Woodface.
-They split after four records, but reunited for 2007’s Time on Earth, a memorial to Hester who passed away in 2005.
+Crowded House split after four records but reunited for 2007’s Time on Earth, a memorial to Hester who passed away in 2005.

 Crowded House were a well regarded live act, where Paul Hester’s irreverence complemented Finn’s earnestness.
 Their studio records were often a little uptight, and their live work is fun.
 I enjoy the live disc that came with the Recurring Dream compilation, as well as a 1991 bootleg from a Swiss show.

 #7 Time on Earth

 After a decade in hiatus, Crowded House reformed after the passing of drummer Paul Hester.
 Mark Hart and Nick Seymour return, alongside new drummer Matt Sherrod.
 Time on Earth is a remembrance to Hester, and the mood is set by moody piano ballads ‘Pour Le Monde’ and ‘People Are Like Suns’.
 There’s some classy Finn songcraft, but Time on Earth drags with too many slow songs.